Like Magic: The Tech That Goes Into Making Money Harder To Fake

 In 2005, shortly after earning a master's degree in electrical and computer engineering, Sam Cape was looking for work online when he came across a cryptic help wanted ad.

 At his interview, he was shown something that blew his mind.
-Cape says it looked like film, but was three-dimensional and appeared to be moving.
+Cape says it looked like film but was three-dimensional and appeared to be moving.
 It was in fact a prototype of a micro-optics technology he would go on to refine as the director of research and development for Massachusetts-based Crane Currency.

-Crane's history dates back to the American Revolution.
+Crane's history dates to the American Revolution.
 When Paul Revere prepared to take his famous midnight ride to warn of the approach of the British, he stabled his horses at a paper mill owned by Stephen Crane, who was also a freedom fighter.
-When the War of Independence broke out, Revere engraved the first printing plates, and Crane supplied the paper for the banknotes used to pay soldiers.
+When the War of Independence broke out, Revere engraved the first printing plates, and Crane supplied the paper for the bank notes used to pay soldiers.

-In 1879, Crane won a contract from the U.S. Bureau of Engraving and Printing to produce the paper for federal banknotes, which it has been doing ever since.
+In 1879, Crane won a contract from the U.S. Bureau of Engraving and Printing to produce the paper for federal bank notes, which it has been doing ever since.
 The company's motion technology has been woven into every $100 bill since 2013.

 Cape says the technology uses microscopic lenses so tiny you can fit about a dozen of them on the tip of a human hair.
-Nearly a million of these lenses are used to magnify underlying micro-images on each of the newest $100 bills.
-The result is a visual illusion that looks a bit like the old 3-D tilt cards you might find inside a box of Cracker Jacks.
+Nearly 1 million of these lenses are used to magnify underlying microimages on each of the newest $100 bills.
+The result is a visual illusion that looks a bit like the old 3-D tilt cards you might find inside a box of Cracker Jack.

 In the case of the newer $100 bills, the visual illusion appears on a thin blue 3-D ribbon right next to Ben Franklin's face.
-When you tilt the banknote, Liberty Bells on the ribbon seem to change into the numeral 100.
+When you tilt the bank note, Liberty Bells on the ribbon seem to change into the numeral 100.
 If you tilt the note left and right, the images appear to move up and down.
 If you tilt the note up and down, the images appear to move left and right.

-It's one of more than a dozen stunning visual effects that also include a second, larger bell in an inkwell that shifts in color as it appears and disappears, and a security thread to the left of Franklin's portrait that glows pink when it's illuminated by ultraviolet light.
+It's one of more than a dozen stunning visual effects that also include a second, larger bell in an inkwell that shifts in color as it appears and disappears, and a security thread to the left of Franklin's portrait that glows pink when illuminated by ultraviolet light.

 Crane's motion technology is in use in more than 100 denominations worldwide, and Cape says further refinements are in the pipeline that will allow for larger images and more engaging three-dimensional effects.
-Imagine the Founding Fathers walking across the bills in your wallet, or waving at store clerks when you go to make a purchase.
+Imagine the Founding Fathers walking across the bills in your wallet or waving at store clerks when you go to make a purchase.
 Short movies may be possible, even interactive games — quick bursts of animation with striking effects.

 This may sound like something out of Harry Potter, but the new technology serves a very practical purpose: the deterrence of counterfeiting.
 To thwart would-be counterfeiters in the Colonial era, Ben Franklin himself made currency notes cast from the distinctive patterns of real sage leaves.
-It's become a lot harder to keep up with the bad guys — especially in recent years.
+It has become a lot harder to keep up with the bad guys — especially in recent years.

 "Decades ago counterfeiting was done primarily by large print shops that would do very large volumes of notes," says Len Olijar, the director of the Bureau of Engraving and Printing.
 "Today, domestically in the United States, the counterfeiting threat is increasingly becoming scanners and printers, and people printing a few notes at a time."

-To meet the challenge, Olijar says some of the latest security features aren't even readily apparent.
+To meet the challenge, Olijar says, some of the latest security features aren't even readily apparent.
 They're meant to be read by machines rather than humans.

-And he says one of the most effective security features isn't new at all.
-It's actually the currency-grade paper itself, which is made of a durable blend of cotton and linen that has a distinctive feel, which is enhanced by a raised printing process.
+And, he says, one of the most effective security features isn't new at all: It's actually the currency-grade paper itself, which is made of a durable blend of cotton and linen that has a distinctive feel, enhanced by a raised printing process.

 On The Money